 Following these guidelines helps communicate that you respect the developers' time managing and developing this open-source project.
-In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
+In return, they should reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.

-- Create issues for any significant changes and enhancements that you wish to make.
+- Create issues for any significant changes and enhancements you wish to make.
 Discuss things transparently, and get community feedback.

 - Keep feature versions as small as possible, preferably one new feature per commit.

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 - Fork the repo and create your branch from